Investing 101: Investing Basics For Beginners

 Why probably won't you win picking stocks?
 You may be very smart, but when you buy a stock at a particular price, you’re buying it from someone who also may be very smart and has access to all the same information that you do.
 You're betting it goes up while she’s betting it goes down.
 Are you really so sure you’re smarter than she is?
 Stock picking is exceedingly difficult and those who do it should be prepared to lose a big percentage of their investment.Start investing in stocks with Wealthsimple and enjoy low fees and no account minimum.

-If what we told you about diversification has resonated, you'll probably want to invest in real estate, bonds, and a number of stocks.
+Diversification If what we told you about diversification has resonated, you'll probably want to invest in property, bonds, and a number of stocks.
 This is one way of spreading out your risk.

 Let's say you decide Netflix stock will give you the best return over time.
 And if history is any judge, it might.
 But what if Amazon figures out a way to eat Netflix’s lunch?
 What if tastes change, and people decide they’d rather watch YouTube videos of funny cats instead of expensive dramas?
 The stock would be toast, and so would your investment.

-For this reason, you should not only diversify your investment by investing in many stocks, but many different stock sectors (as well as bonds, real estate and other things).
+For this reason, you should not only diversify your investment by investing in many stocks, but many different stock sectors (as well as bonds, property and other things).

 This means that if one single sector suffers a big setback, it won’t drown your entire portfolio.
 In the dotcom crash of 2000 many tech stock prices plummeted.
 Had you invested everything you had in tech companies you would have made a very big loss.